 As the course can be delivered over one year or two years it will be necessary to plan some activities to help you assess the level of skill and ability of your learners.
-This will help in further course planning, the development of workshops and judging how long your learners will need to carry out the work for each component.
+This will help in further course planning, the development of workshops and judging how long your learners will need to carry out the work for Component 1: Coursework and Component 2: Externally Set Assignment.

-The number of weeks given to a workshop or activities for the components will depend on how long your lessons are and how many lessons your learners receive each week.
+The number of weeks given to a workshop or activities for the Components will depend on how long your lessons are and how many lessons your learners receive each week.